What financial support is available for new parents?

 - Don’t forget the food.

-Although you may plan to breastfeed your baby, in cases you may need to turn to formula.
+Although you may plan to breastfeed your baby, you may need to turn to formula.
 If you’re planning a budget then don’t forget to include this, just in case.
 Of course, you’ll need to think about baby food costs once they hit weaning at 6 months.

 - Don’t forget to save.